didac-crst/mockexchange-api/README.md

 Then came **2017** — the year of Lambos, moon memes, and FOMO-induced insomnia.
-I began checking prices at night before bed, and again first thing in the morning — not for fun, but to confirm whether I was now rich… or ruined.
+I began checking prices at night before bed, and again first thing in the morning — not for fun, but to confirm whether I was now rich… or still stuck working 9 to 5.

 This, of course, led me to the **classic rookie move**: diversification.
 I dove into altcoins with names like **LTC**, **TROY**, and others I’ve repressed like a bad haircut from high school.